All Israel

 Israeli Air Force fighter jet seen in central Israel amid the ongoing war between Israel-US and Iran, March 29, 2026.
 (Photo: Nati Shohat/Flash90)

-Meanwhile, the Wall Street Journal reported that U.S. President Donald Trump is considering ending U.S. military operations in the Strait of Hormuz, with the waterway still closed, among a range of options that also include a ground invasion of islands in the waterway.
+Meanwhile, the Wall Street Journal reported that U.S. President Donald Trump is considering ending military operations in the Strait of Hormuz, with the waterway still closed, among a range of options that also include a ground invasion of islands in the waterway.

 He noted the progress in destroying Iran’s military, nuclear, and industrial capabilities.